persmed/cas-assignment/docs/assignment.ai.rst

 -------------------
 `UBELIX <https://ubelix.unibe.ch>`_ is an acronym and stands for University of Bern Linux Cluster, which is aimed for High Performance Computing (HPC).
 All staff and students of the University of Bern must have their Campus Account (CA) registered, before you can start working on the UBELIX.

 To request the `activation <https://hpc-unibe-ch.github.io/getting-Started/account.html>`_ of your Campus Account, please send an email to ``hpc@id.unibe.ch`` including a brief description of what you want to use the cluster for your Campus Account username.
 Students must additionally provide the name of the institute (e.g. Mathematical Institute) and the name of the research group (e.g. Numerical Analysis) if available.
-While the 'gpu' partition is open for everybody automatically,  regular users must `request access to the GPU <https://hpc-unibe-ch.github.io/slurm/gpus.html>`_ partition explicitly before they can submit jobs running with GPU.
+While the 'gpu' partition is not open for everybody automatically,  regular users must `request access to the GPU <https://hpc-unibe-ch.github.io/slurm/gpus.html>`_ partition explicitly before they can submit jobs running with GPU.
 You have to request access only once.
 To do so, simply write an email to ``hpc@id.unibe.ch`` and describe in a few words your application.
+In this case, you can mention that you will  use deep learning for medical image analysis.

 File Transfer to/from UBELIX